en

 Tea at One of the Richest Temples in Nagoya: Koshoji Temple

-You can see how rich Koshoji Temple in Yagoto is as soon as you visit.
-The grounds are spacious and there is an outdoor escalator that leads to the graveyard!
+You can immediately appreciate the wealth of Koshoji Temple in Yagoto during your visit.
+The grounds are spacious, and there is even an outdoor escalator that leads to the graveyard!

-The temple has two tea houses next to each other, and once or twice a month a tea ceremony takes place there.
-Some of these events require a reservation, while others don’t.
+The temple has two tea houses located next to each other, and once or twice a month, a tea ceremony takes place there.
+Some of these events require a reservation, while others do not.

-The information about these seasonal tea ceremony events can be found on the tea houses Facebook page (in Japanese only).
-If you would like information about upcoming events please don’t hesitate to send us an email or call us and we will be happy to find a tea ceremony for you.
+The information about these seasonal tea ceremony events can be found on the tea house’s Facebook page (in Japanese only).
+If you would like information about upcoming events, please don’t hesitate to send us an email or give us a call, and we will be happy to arrange a tea ceremony for you.

-By the way, even on the days where no tea ceremony event is held Koshoji is worth a visit.
-The impressive grounds invite to have a stroll and once your feet are tired drop by one of the two tea houses and have a matcha tea and confection set for just 500 yen while admiring the beautiful garden.
+By the way, even on days when no tea ceremony event is held, Koshoji is still worth a visit.
+The impressive grounds invite you to take a stroll, and once your feet are tired, drop by one of the two tea houses and enjoy a matcha tea and confectionery set for just 500 yen while admiring the beautiful garden.

 Koshoji Temple (八事山興正寺)